chef-boneyard/chef-dk/README.md

 To build the chef-dk, we use the omnibus system.
 Go to the [omnibus README](omnibus/README.md) to find out how to build!

 To update the chef-dk's dependencies, run `rake dependencies`.
-This will update the `Gemfile.lock` and `Gemfile.windows.lock` and show you any outdated dependencies (some outdated dependencies are to be expected; just scan them for anything that looks particularly bad).
+This will update the `Gemfile.lock`, `Gemfile.windows.lock` and `omnibus/Gemfile.lock`, and show you any outdated dependencies.
+Some outdated dependencies are to be expected; it will inform you if any new ones appear that we don't know about, and tell you how to proceed.

 To add or remove a package from the chef-dk, edit `Gemfile`.